Advising and supporting customers on the use of in-store web-based retail facilities

 • Feedback collection is sometimes treated as an afterthought; learners may collect vague comments without probing for specific, constructive insights about the facilities.

 • Misconception: Customer service is just about being polite.
-Correction: While politeness is important, effective customer service also involves problem-solving, product knowledge, and adapting to different customer personalities.
-You need to actively listen and provide tailored solutions.
+Correction: While politeness is important, excellent customer service also involves active listening, problem-solving, and product knowledge to provide tailored solutions.

 Frequently Asked Questions